-"A Rhubarb lover's delight!
-Rhubarb jam, pure and simple, with the consistency of apple butter.
-This jam also freezes well, but it will probably get eaten up before making it to the freezer!
-Fabulous!"
+This rhubarb jam, pure and simple, with the consistency of apple butter, is a rhubarb lover's delight.
+This jam also freezes well, but it will probably get eaten up before making it to the freezer.
+Fabulous!

 I followed this recipe exactly and it turned out perfect and tastes delicious.
 I got four half pint jars.
 It might help to know that 1 lb. of rhubarb=3 c. chopped (found this info on this site, rhubarb info.)
 I can hardly wait for next year's rhubarb, will definately make again.